ddaa2000/GDsmith/README.md

             * DifferentialNonEmptyBranchOracle.java: the differential oracle used by GDsmith, baseline1 and baseline2
         * support for different databases[neo4j, redisGraph, memgraph, ...]
 * out: the executable jar file GDsmith.jar
+* NewExperiment: the experiment results.
+    * compare123.ipynb: get the version-distinct number of discrepancies
+    * compare123.svg: the result of compare123.ipynb

 # Quick Start
 In this section we are going to do differential testing on MemGraph and RedisGraph.
 Run the docker images of MemGraph and RedisGraph:

 ```shell
 docker run -d -p 7687:7687 -p 7444:7444 memgraph/memgraph:2.4.0 --query-execution-timeout-sec=1
 docker run -d -e REDISGRAPH_ARGS=\"TIMEOUT=1000\" -p 6379:6379 -it --rm redislabs/redisgraph:2.8.20